nascarsayan/tailtsx/README.md

-# Preact TypeScript starter project
+# Preact TypeScript Tailwind starter project

 ## Documentation

-- This is a TypeScript version of the default template for [preact-cli](https://github.com/developit/preact-cli).
+- This is a TypeScript Tailwind version of the default template for [preact-cli](https://github.com/developit/preact-cli).
 - [For Preact](https://preactjs.com/): General information about how to work with Preact, not specific to this template